Last Updated on September 16, 2021 by Avia

 I love classic Greek mythology because these myths serve as effective parables.
-The story of Psyche is particularly noteworthy as it relates to the progress of the soul and can be easily translated into our own life experience.
+The story of Psyche is particularly noteworthy as it relates to the progress of the soul and can be easily translated into our own life experiences.

 My favorite rendition of the story of Psyche was told by Lucius Apuleius Platonicus, a Latin scholar of prose who introduces Psyche in the fourth book of his renowned piece: The Golden Ass.
 This article draws comparisons between the story of Psyche and humankind’s journey into soulful evolution.